eberdellima/chat-room-app/README.md

 ## To do:

-- set database connection
-- create models
-- create io connection
+- add return statement for global catches
+- add error handling in routes
 - backup messages temporarily